MANOJ-BHAMARADDI/etl-service/README.md

 _(**Note**: Replace `mySuperSecretToken123` with the actual token you set in your `.env` file.)_

 Your API is now running and accessible at `http://localhost:3000`.
 The ETL process is also scheduled to run automatically every hour.

+## 🛡️ How It Recovers From Failure

+The system is designed with multiple layers of resilience to handle common failures gracefully.

+**Failure Recovery (Idempotency):** The data loading process is idempotent.
+A unique compound index (`symbol`, `timestamp`) is enforced on the database collection.
+When loading data, the service uses an upsert operation.
+If a record already exists, it is updated; otherwise, it is inserted.
+This guarantees that re-running a failed job will not create duplicate data.

+**Rate Limiting:** The ETL service automatically retries API calls with exponential backoff if it detects a rate-limit error (HTTP 429) or a temporary server error (HTTP 5xx).
+This prevents a temporary external issue from causing a complete pipeline failure.

+**Schema Drift:** The pipeline gracefully handles changes in the source CSV file's column names.
+The transformation logic checks for known variations (e.g., `price_usd` or `usd_price`) and logs a warning without crashing, ensuring the run can complete even with minor schema changes.